amoghghadge/EdgeBridge/README.md

 2. **Absolute privacy** — user data never leaves the device
 3. **Zero cloud cost** — compute is offloaded to the user's hardware

 However, achieving this on iOS presents a significant systems engineering challenge.
-Google's LiteRT-LM framework provides high-performance C++ inference for on-device models, but **it has no official iOS support** — no prebuilt binaries, no iOS build targets, and no documentation for Apple platforms.
-Building a production-quality agentic app on this foundation requires solving cross-compilation, linking, fine-tuning, and architecture challenges that don't exist in typical mobile development.
+Google's [LiteRT-LM](https://github.com/google-ai-edge/LiteRT-LM) framework provides high-performance C++ inference for on-device models and does list iOS as a supported platform with Bazel build configs.
+But the iOS developer experience is still maturing — the Swift SDK is listed as "In Dev" (not stable), the documentation is Android-first, and there is no high-level Swift API equivalent to the Android/Kotlin SDK.
+Building a production-quality agentic app required compiling LiteRT-LM from source, writing a custom C interop bridge (since the Swift SDK isn't ready), solving non-trivial linking challenges with mixed C++/Rust static archives, fine-tuning a model for reliable tool calling, and designing the multi-model architecture from scratch.

 EdgeBridge bridges this gap.